ProteinsWebTeam/interpro-blog/_posts/2022-02-28-InterPro and Rare Diseases, an interesting example.md

 Figure 3.
 Structure prediction of [Q13148](https://www.ebi.ac.uk/interpro/protein/reviewed/Q13148/alphafold/) from AlphaFold, an overview of the full length protein.

 It has been shown that the aggregation of this protein within motor nerves occurs before axonal degeneration, therefore, it may constitute an interesting and useful marker for earlier diagnosis of ALS, which is essential for the efficacy of any treatment [13].
-Interpro integrates information from several databases and is regularly updated, which represents an important tool to assist researchers in the development of, not only novel therapies, but also diagnosis techniques for earlier detection of this kind of illnesses.
+InterPro integrates information from several databases and is regularly updated, which represents an important tool to assist researchers in the development of, not only novel therapies, but also diagnosis techniques for earlier detection of this kind of illnesses.
 Both are key to improving the quality of life of the affected people.

 References: